 Two of the leading causes of dissatisfaction after surgery are residual pain and functional limitations.
 We think both of these issues can be addressed by a better implant design.

-iTotal G2 is designed to achieve unique advantages not possible with off-the-shelf knee implants.
+iTotal CR is designed to achieve unique advantages as compared to off-the-shelf knee implants.

 When it comes to fit, close isn’t good enough:

 - If the implant extends over the bone by as few as 3mm, that can be a significant cause of pain after surgery.
 Unfortunately, that’s all too common.
-One study found that overhang ≥3mm affects 40% of men and 68% of women.ii
+One study that involved 437 patients found that overhang ≥3mm affects 40% of men and 68% of women.ii

-- iTotal G2 femoral and tibial implants are designed provide a customized fit specific to your knee, helping avoid sizing compromises that can lead to long-term pain after surgery
+- iTotal CR femoral and tibial implants are designed provide a customized fit specific to your knee, helping reduce sizing compromises that can lead to long-term pain after surgery

 - The tibial tray is designed to proper rotation based on the pre-operative CT scan, limiting the potential for rotational errors.